1985 World Series: Game 6

 Instead of one out and no one on, the Royals now had no outs and a runner on first for batter Steve Balboni.
 Balboni lifted a pop-up in foul territory along the edge of the first base dugout.
 Jack Clark, who had only recently made the transition from right field to first base that season, lost track of the ball as he looked to find the dugout and the ball dropped on the top step of the dugout.
 Balboni then singled two pitches later, putting runners at first and second with nobody out.
-Onix Concepción was sent in as a pinch-runner for the slow-footed Balboni.
+Onix Concepción was sent in as a pinch runner for the slow-footed Balboni.
 Catcher Jim Sundberg attempted to sacrifice the runners over, but he failed.
 With two strikes, he bunted anyway, and sent it back to Worrell, who threw to third to force out Orta, the only out the Cardinals would record.
-Porter then allowed a passed ball allowing Concepción and Sundberg to advance to third and second, respectively.
+Darrell Porter then allowed a passed ball, advancing Concepción and Sundberg to third and second, respectively.

-With first base now open and two runners in scoring position, Herzog then chose to walk Royals pinch-hitter Hal McRae to set up a potential double-play.
-McRae would be replaced by the faster John Wathan to pinch-run to avoid a potential double play.
-With the bases loaded and one out, Royals pinch-hitter Dane Iorg (a former Cardinal who had won a championship ring with them in 1982) blooped a single to right field.
-Pinch runner Onix Concepción scored the tying run and Sundberg approached the plate with the winning run.
-Right fielder Andy Van Slyke's throw was on target, but Sundberg slid home safely with the game-winning run before Porter was able to tag him.
+With first base now open and two runners in scoring position, Herzog then chose to walk Royals pinch hitter Hal McRae to set up a potential double play.
+McRae was replaced by the faster John Wathan to pinch-run to avoid a potential double play.
+With the bases loaded and one out, Royals pinch hitter Dane Iorg (a former Cardinal who had won a championship ring with them in 1982) blooped a single to right field.
+Concepción scored the tying run and Sundberg approached the plate with the winning run.
+Right fielder Andy Van Slyke's throw was on target, but Sundberg slid home safely with the game-winning run.

 The Royals celebrated the rally, and mobbed home plate.
 The Cardinals went to their dressing rooms, only to find champagne waiting for them and plastic over their lockers in anticipation for the celebration that never came.
 Denkinger stated that he still believed he had made the right call until he later met with Commissioner Peter Ueberroth after the game and had the opportunity to see the replay himself.
 He would later claim that he was waiting to hear the ball land in Worrell's glove while watching the bag for Orta's foot.
 Due to the crowd noise in Royals Stadium, he ruled Orta safe because he never heard Worrell catch the ball.
 "I was in good position, but Worrell is tall, the throw was high, and I couldn't watch his glove and his feet at the same time," Denkinger told Sports Illustrated.
 "It was a soft toss, and there was so much crowd noise, I couldn't hear the ball hit the glove."
-Denkinger was also scheduled to be the home plate umpire in Game 7.
+ABC showed the play from three different angles; two were high above the field and one was from behind third base, all with what Denkinger claimed he didn't get: a clear view of Clark's throw and Worrell's catch.
+Denkinger was scheduled to be the home plate umpire in Game 7.